 If someone wants a guarantee of the title or ownership, they should use a warranty deed, which is a different type of deed.

 The terms “quit claim deed,” “quit claims deed,” and “quick claim deed” may all be used to refer to a quitclaim deed, but these terms are wrong.

 Important Laws & Requirements

-- Signing: Per § 34-26-107, quitclaim deeds in Wyoming require notarization from a notary public.
+Per Wyoming Statute § 34-1-113, quitclaim deeds in Wyoming must be signed by the grantor and acknowledged by a notary public.

 How to Write & File a Quitclaim Deed in Wyoming

 Take the steps below to write and file a quitclaim deed in Wyoming.